Report: Taliban, Afghanistan Complicit in China's Uyghur Genocide

 China adamantly denies conducting a genocide and insists the concentration camps are “vocational training” centers meant to help empower the Uyghurs to participate in the Chinese economy, lest they otherwise become targets for jihadist recruitment.
 Beijing has repeatedly denounced many Uyghur survivors as “actors” aiming to smear China and has endeavored to silence Uyghurs outside its borders aiming to draw attention to the genocide.

 Neither the Mandarin language nor Han Chinese culture are indigenous to Xinjiang.
-Various Chinese dynasties, including the Han and Tang, exercised tenuous control over the region, but Xinjiang did not become a permanent fixture of Chinese polities until its incorporation into the Qing realm in 18th Century.
+Various Chinese dynasties, including the Han and Tang, exercised tenuous control over the region, but Xinjiang did not become a permanent fixture of Chinese polities until its incorporation into the Qing realm in the 18th Century.
 Notably, the Qing rulers were of Manchurian origin and not ethnic Han Chinese.

 Since their effective victory, the Taliban has attempted to assuage worldwide concerns about the prospect for egregious human rights violations — largely arising due to the group’s historical penchant for such activity — by employing soft rhetoric about forming an “inclusive government” and protecting women’s rights, albeit in accordance with its interpretation of Islamic law which effectively mandates female enslavement.
 Such assurances, however, have drawn skepticism.